Slow persuasion: The sender's value function

 \begin{remark} It is without loss of generality to restrict attention at each $p \in (0,1)$ to functions $\phi$ that satisfy $\phi(p) = w(p)$ and for which $\phi - w$ ($w - \phi$) has a \emph{strict global} minimum at $p$. \end{remark}

-A brief exposition of the theory of viscosity solutions is given in supplemental \cref{app:viscosity_intro}.
-Observe that if $w$ is a viscosity solution of \eqref{eq:hjb} and is twice continuously differentiable on a neighbourhood of $p \in (0,1)$, then it satisfies \eqref{eq:hjb} in the classical sense at $p$. \footnote{This is because we may choose a twice continuously differentiable $\phi$ that coincides with $w$ on a neighbourhood of $p$, so that $\phi-w$ and $w-\phi$ are locally minimised at $p$ and $\phi''(p)=w''(p)$.}
+A brief exposition of the theory of viscosity solutions is given in \cref{suppl:viscosity_intro}.
+Observe that if $w$ is a viscosity solution of \eqref{eq:hjb} and is twice continuously differentiable on a neighbourhood of $p \in (0,1)$, then it satisfies \eqref{eq:hjb} in the classical sense at $p$. \footnote{Since we may choose a twice continuously differentiable $\phi$ that coincides with $w$ on a neighbourhood of $p$, so $\phi-w$ and $w-\phi$ are locally minimised at $p$ and $\phi''(p)=w''(p)$.}

 Although the value function need not satisfy \eqref{eq:hjb} in the classical sense, it \emph{does} satisfy \eqref{eq:hjb} in the viscosity sense: